 We then calculated the percent of residents that are Asian.
 The percentages ranked from 38.2% to 0.0%.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Morrisville took the distinction of being the most Asian, while Washington was the least Asian city.
+Morrisville took the distinction of being the most Asian, while Nashville was the least Asian city.
 You can download the data here.

 Read on for more information on how the cities in north carolina ranked by population of Asian residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.